talk2viren/umermansoor.github.io/_posts/2016-06-17-the-law-of-demeter---writing-shy-code.md

 <!--more-->

-There are multiple factors that contribute to code complexity. **One of important factors is [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between the application's modules**.
+There are multiple factors that contribute to code complexity. **One important factor is the amount of [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) or interdependencies between the application's modules**.
 Let's walkthrough a trivial example.
 Suppose there's a server that allows users to connect.
 When users connect and authenticate, they are wrapped in a 'User' class:

 ```java
 // Represents a user